 Australian Rainforest Herbs Stop Cancer Cell Growth

-The research investigated three native Australian herbs: the Tasmannia pepper leaf (Tasmannia lanceolata), Anise myrtle (Syzygium anisatum), and the Lemon myrtle (Backhousia citriodora).
+The research comes from Australia’s University of New South Wales.
+The researchers investigated three native Australian herbs: the Tasmannia pepper leaf (Tasmannia lanceolata), Anise myrtle (Syzygium anisatum), and the Lemon myrtle (Backhousia citriodora).
 The researchers also tested these against a reference herb, the Bay leaf (Laurus nobilis).

 The researchers applied whole extracts of the four herbs to cancerous human liver cells, cancerous human colon cells, cancerous human bladder cells, stomach cancer cells and human leukemia cells.
 The researchers then measured the proliferation of these cancer cells compared to the proliferation of similar cancer cells without the herbal extracts.